pleabargain/EnglishHelpsYourCareer/English discussion life rules.md

 # life rule: four year old girls should not smoke cigars

 # life rule: children shouldn't play with electricity

 Dad: Please don't use this wall adapter!

 Daughter: Why not, Dad?

-Dad: Because this adapter is damaged?
+Dad: Because this adapter is damaged.

 Daughter:  Why is it damaged, Dad?

-Dad: Because the wire for the adapter is broken?
+Dad: Because the wire for the adapter is broken.

 Daughter: Why, Dad?
 How did it get broken?

 Dad: Because you were playing with this adapter with your dolls!

 Daughter: DAD!
 NOT TRUE!
 IT WAS TIMMY!

-Dad: Why were your dolls wrapped around the wire?
+Dad: Why were your dolls wrapped around the wire.

 Daughter: It wasn't me!
 It way TIMMY!
 He hates my dolls and he wanted to electrocute them!